 Among all her young acquaintance, which was very large, Ellen found none particularly suited to her, or that could in any degree supply the place of her beloved sister.
-In her most serious moments, the recollection of the happiness to which she fondly hoped her lamented Anna was removed, and the affection she still retained for her memory, would make her more earnest in her prayers so to be kept from the snares of the world, as not to forfeit her hopes of hereafter partaking it with her.
-All the good resolutions she had formed when mourning for her death, returned with double force; and when, through the various engagements she was obliged to enter into, she found her affections weaned from Heaven, and heavenly things, she would bless GoD for thus recalling them to her mind, and pray for increase of grace to pursue them.

-In compliance with her father's wishes, more of her time was spent at the piano, than she thought quite right, and, by her earnest applications, she was soon a mistress of the new music he had presented her with; and, as Mr. Stanley was desirous that others also should witness her perfection in it, a musical party was invited, in which Ellen was the chief performer, and met with the greatest applause.
+In her most serious moments, the recollection of the happiness to which she fondly hoped her lamented Anna was removed, and the affection she still retained for her memory, would make her more earnest in her prayers to be kept from the snares of the world, as not to forfeit her hopes of hereafter partaking it with her.
+All the good resolutions she had formed when mourning for her death, returned with double force; and when, through the various engagements she was obliged to enter into, she found her affections weaned from Heaven, and heavenly things, she would bless Gop for thus recalling them to her mind, and pray for increase of grace to pursue them. - was desirous that others also should witness her perfection in it, a musical party was invited, in which Ellen was the chief performer, and met with the greatest applause.
 Her heart was scarcely proof against this, especially when she saw both her father and mother delighted with the encomiums bestowed on her, and she experienced the truth of an observation made by the wisest of men, that " it is more difficult to bear praise than censure."
-She heard of nothing through the room, or even when she had left it, but the excellence of her performance; for, her maid had heard enough from the servants below, (who are generally retailers of their master's opinion,) to be ready also to offer her compliments on this great occasion; and Ellen was conscious that she took too much pleasure in hearing them.
+She heard of nothing through the room, or even when she had left it, but the excellence of her performance; for, her maid had heard enough from the servants below, (who are generally retailers of their master's opinion) to be ready also to offer her compliments on this great occasion; and Ellen was conscious that she took too much pleasure in hearing them.